Many of the people we work with in our workshops ask us what kind of…

 The story below is from a time in my career 20 years ago, long before we were in the grips of the current global Covid-19 pandemic.
-I’m sharing it now because I thought it might help managers who are struggling with the emotional labor of being the boss.
+I’m sharing it now because I thought it might help managers who are struggling with the emotional labor of being the boss during the Great Resignation.

 I described this story in the section of Radical Candor about why caring personally about each employee is central to your job as a leader.
-That is more true now than ever before.
+That is more true now than ever before as people are leaving their jobs in record numbers.

 Showing compassion is real work, and, like all real work, it is rewarding and also taxing.
 All over the world, leaders are being called upon to listen to stories that are hard to hear and to respond to emotions that are hard to witness.